nivlab/RobotFactory/README.md

 # Psychometrics of the Pavlovian go/no-go task

-Code and data for Zorowitz et al. (in preparation), *Improving the Reliability of the Pavlovian Go/No-Go Task*.
+Code and data for Zorowitz et al. (in preparation), *Improving the reliability of the Pavlovian go/no-go task*.

 ## Project Organization